 Before I started this recipe, I did wonder if this would work.
 I had visions of Thai spring rolls improperly wrapped inside the rice paper exploding everywhere when added to the hot oil.

 But there was nothing to fear.
-Spring rolls are easy to wrap, they do not ooze out of the wrapper and they look pretty good.
+Thai spring rolls are easy to wrap, they do not ooze out of the wrapper and they look pretty good.

 But the proof of the pudding is in the eating and I am pleased to say not only were they perfectly crunchy but they tasted just as good as if you had gone to a Thai Restaurant.

-Our recipe contains ground pork but you can easily replace that with mushrooms if you want a vegetarian version and you will lose none of the flavor or texture contrasts with the dish.
+Our recipe for Thai spring rolls contains ground pork but you can easily replace that with mushrooms if you want a vegetarian version and you will lose none of the flavor or texture contrasts with the dish.

 The History of the Spring Roll